Make-School-Courses/FEW-2.9-Technical-Seminar/final-assessment.md

 ## Question 1 - Setup (20pts)

 Your goal is to build a GraphQL Todo application.
-For this assignment you will build a server supports your GraphQL schema.
+For this assignment, you will build a server that supports your GraphQL schema.
 You will write the schema, resolvers, and some queries that test query types in your schema.

 # Todo GraphQL